 1. Shipping International and USA is first class.
 If you want a different level of shipping I am happy to calculate the postage difference.

-3. As Thistle Threads is a one-person operation, shipping is done on a three-time a week basis.
+5. As Thistle Threads is a one-person operation, shipping is done on a two-times a week basis.
 Every effort is made to get your shipments out as fast as possible, but delays can occur especially when I am out of town.

 PO Box 62